patricialmd/step-count-analysis/README.md

 ## Key Findings
 **1. Does weather really affect her activity?**
 * Yes, humidity has the strongest impact (r=-0.243, p<0.0001).
 High humidity days (>75% measured at 9am) result in 27% less activity (1,732 fewer steps)
-* Warm seasons matter significantly (p<0.0001).
+* Warm seasons matter significantly.
 Spring/Summer show 43% more activity than Autumn/Winter (1,998 extra steps per day)
-* Rain shows a trend but not statistically significant (p=0.1099).
-Dry days average 538 more steps (9.9% increase)
-* Wind is surprising (p=0.0117).
-Days with wind gusts >31 km/h show 16% higher step counts (832 more steps) - wind doesn't deter walking
-* Temperature variability helps (p=0.0189).
-Days with larger temperature swings (>10.3°C between min and max temp) see 13% more activity (775 extra steps)

 **2. Are her weekends less active?**
 * Yes, her weekends are significantly less active (p=0.0367).
 Weekdays average 760 more steps (14.6% increase)
 * Saturday is the worst day at 4,887 steps average
 * Monday is the best day at 7,318 steps average which is 50% more than Saturday
-* Day of week patterns are significant (p=0.0019), which means routine and structure drive activity more than individual choice

 **3. How much does temperature and humidity matter?**
-* Humidity matters most of all weather variables (r=-0.243, p<0.0001).
-High humidity (>75% at 9am) causes 27% reduction in activity
-* Morning temperature shows positive correlation (r=0.199 with temp_9am), suggesting cooler mornings encourage walking
-* Temperature range matters (p=0.0189).
-Days with >10.3°C variation see 13% more steps
-* "Comfortable" weather doesn't guarantee activity (p=0.0611, not significant).
-Days with ideal conditions (15-25°C max temp, no rain) surprisingly showed fewer steps than uncomfortable days - suggesting routine matters more than perfect weather

-**4. Seasonal and monthly patterns**
-* Active day success varies dramatically by season (p=0.0001): Summer 66.7%, Spring 60.3%, Autumn 41.5%, Winter 35.9% of days reach 5,000+ steps
-* Monthly differences are significant (p<0.0001).
-November peaks at 7,429 steps while June bottoms out at 4,405 steps - a 68% difference
-* Clear seasonal divide: Oct-Feb average 6,001-7,429 steps vs Mar-Sep average 4,405-5,218 steps
+* Temperature has a small positive effect on her activity.
+Warmer mornings is equal to more steps.
+* High humidity or rainy days reduce her steps noticeably.

-**5. Critical trend:**
+**4. Critical trend:**
-* Activity is declining significantly over time (ρ=-0.377, p<0.0001).
-Over the 360-day period, there's a consistent downward trend in daily steps requiring urgent intervention
+* Yes, her step count is declining.
+Over the year, her daily steps have dropped from around 8,000 in the first few months to about 4,800 in the last few months, showing a clear downward trend.
+* I have prepared an action plan for her in the Key Insights section.

 ## Code